olegknyazev/GameTablesDocs/reference/headers_format/index.md

 * Yellow Car / Front Left Wheel \<Rigid Body\>
 * Plasma Gun / \<Shooter\> Patterns[0].Offset

 Notice the **/** separator between *Prefab Name* and the following header elements.
 It's required if a row header contains any elements besides *Prefab Name*.
-Otherwise it would be impossible to distinguish the extra elements from *Prefab Name* due to [whitespace-insensitivity]({{ site.baseurl }}{% link reference/headers_format/matching_rules.md %}#case--and-whitespace-sensitivity) of Game Tables.
+Otherwise it would be impossible to distinguish the extra elements from *Prefab Name* due to [whitespace insensitivity]({{ site.baseurl }}{% link reference/headers_format/matching_rules.md %}#case-and-whitespace-insensitivity) of Game Tables.

 More details on specific header elements see in [Header Elements]({{ site.baseurl }}{% link reference/headers_format/header_elements.md %}).